Menu

 Our numerous awards and recognitions reflect our extraordinary leadership and its impact on Peel's communities.
 Each award is a testament not only to our employees' collective efforts and dedication, but also to the bold strides we’ve made as we continually innovate and improve.

-2024 Forbes List of Best Employers
+Forbes List of Canada's Best Employers 2026

-Platinum Award for Excellence, Innovation & Wellness
+Platinum Award for Organizational Excellence, Innovation and Wellness

-29 years of Triple A Credit Rating
+Triple A Credit Rating

 Our progress